The Cecilia Consort benefits greatly from Janet’s worldwide professional singing experience.

 “It has been a very happy 25 years filled with magical musical moments... ”- Janet Coxwell, on the Consort's 25th anniversary

 Janet and David Woodcock (Head of Music at Harrow School) are both Directors of the newly formed 'Early Music Academy' which enjoyed a hugely successful inaugural summer season in 2015.
-Janet and David are looking forward to their first US season at the EMA Summer School in Boston in 2017.
+Janet and David also ran their first US season of the EMA Summer School in Boston in 2017.

 As well as a busy performing schedule, Janet enjoys adjudicating choral competitions, leading singing master classes and running choral workshops, she especially loves working with and training amateur singers.
-She lives in Highclere (Downton Abbey land) and has enjoyed a long and fruitful association with several Newbury based choirs including ‘Newbury Choral Society’ (Assistant Musical Director) and more recently, she was awarded the musical directorship of The Sandham Singers.
+She lives in Highclere (Downton Abbey land) and has enjoyed a long and fruitful association with several Newbury based choirs including ‘Newbury Choral Society’, where she is Assistant Musical Director.

 Janet's photo by Simon Crompton-Reid.